 The Dennis Severs’ House is a “still-life drama” of an “historical imagination” of what life would have been like inside for a family of Huguenot silk weavers.

 Here’s my old standby, The Penn Club, in Bloomsbury where the prices really are low considering the gorgeous neighbourhood you’re in.
-There are no lifts (elevators).
-But it’s cozy in a 1950s sort of way and a full English breakfast is included in the room rate.
+(The British Museum is a 10-minute walk away and it’s a 20-minute walk from St. Pancras train station.)
+There are no lifts (elevators), but it’s cozy in a 1950s sort of way.
+A full English breakfast is included in the room rate.
 The Penn Club has Quaker affiliations.